GeneralIris/Shopee-Review-Detection/README.md

 - In terms of dependencies I really forgot to update them.
 But just install the packages in the notebook.

 ## To run the system?
-- You need to config a db on phpMyAdmin (I used) with all the stored proc I built.
+- You need to config a db on phpMyAdmin (I used) with all the stored proc I built. <br>
 *Not sure if I include them or not*

 ## What's your machine specs during the development?